BDS-001/LootScout/README.md

 LootScout automatically activates when you visit a Steam game page (`store.steampowered.com/app/*`).
 It:

 1. Extracts the Steam App ID from the current page
+2. Checks for cached data first (30-minute cache)
-2. Fetches pricing data from GG.deals API and Steam Store API
+3. Fetches pricing data from GG.deals API (direct or via proxy) and Steam Store API
-3. Performs price comparisons and calculations
+4. Performs price comparisons and calculations
-4. Displays deal information in Steam's right sidebar
+5. Displays deal information in Steam's right sidebar with visual console logs showing data source

 ## Deal Rarity System